investindex/TaxAdv/README.md

 &nbsp;

-### 529 accounts
+### 529 account

-[529 accounts](https://www.investopedia.com/terms/1/529plan.asp) are used to pay for the educational expenses of a specific beneficiary, although the beneficiary can be changed.
+A [529 account](https://www.investopedia.com/terms/1/529plan.asp) is used to pay for the educational expenses of a specific beneficiary, although the beneficiary can be changed.
 Contributions to a 529 account are not tax-deductible at the federal level, but some states provide deductions under certain conditions.
 They are still beneficial because investments grow tax-free and appropriate withdrawals used for education are not taxed.
 [US Treasury savings bonds](https://github.com/investindex/Risk#us-treasury-savings-bonds) are [exempt from tax](https://www.thebalance.com/how-to-use-savings-bonds-to-help-pay-for-college-2085509) if rolled into a 529 account within 60 days of redemption.
 You need to research the investment options available to you before contributing.
 An IRA or HSA can offer almost as much freedom as a standard brokerage account,<sup id="fn2">[[2]](#f2)</sup> but the options for your 401(k) or 529 may be less attractive.
 This is partly why [rolling over](https://www.investopedia.com/terms/i/ira-rollover.asp) your 401(k) into your IRA when you leave an employer is a good idea.
 You can also roll over while employed if your 401(k) provider allows in-service rollovers (but many do not).
 You should consider carrying out a rollover at the first opportunity, because 401(k) providers [charge fees](https://www.investopedia.com/articles/personal-finance/061913/hidden-fees-401ks.asp) that will hamper your investment growth.

 &nbsp;